willkg/blog/posts/mozilla/aws_lambda_dev.rst

 In January, I decided to update Pigeon to work with Python 3.6.
 I tweaked the code, tweaked the unit tests, and voila--it was done!
-Then we deployed it to our -stage environment where it failed epically in technicolor glory (but no sound!) and we had to back it out and return to the Python 2 version.
+Then we deployed it to our -stage environment where it failed epically in Technicolor glory (but no sound!) and we had to back it out and return to the Python 2 version.

 What happened?
 I'll tell you what happened--we had a shit testing environment.